MonadMorph/cuda-ml-training-kernels/README.md

 - manual forward and backward propagation
 - custom tensor abstraction
 - kernel-based softmax and loss computation
-- merged bias update kernel
+- reuse cache address in kernel
 - pluggable backend design via operator table

 The project is designed to make it easy to compare performance between different implementations.